Skip to main content

 Enriching Brand Storytelling Through Creative Content

 Additionally, brands have been able to foster this creativity through other users’ content.
 Businesses now have the ability to extend their voice and reach through the rise of the “influencer.”
 Social media networks have made it possible for the average person to create their own platform and cultivate a niche following that can be used to market products and services.
 Influencers with a large following also offer a large opportunity.
-It can be important to be mindful of choosing the right influencer for a brand, but once found, their voice and authority can also help reach potential customers.

 Increased Access to Reporters